Raghavvram/sip-dos/steps .md

 ### Step 6: Terminate the Attack
 Once you've gathered sufficient data, stop the attack using `Ctrl+C` in the terminal where SIPp is running.

-Remember, ethical hacking and cybersecurity experiments should always be conducted within legal boundaries and with proper authorization.